William

 Be VERY careful doing any work to a listed building - there is no time

-limit on unauthorised work and the penalties are heavy!
+limit on unauthorised work and the penalties can be heavy.

-It is always worth a call to the Conservation Officer (or maybe they are now called Historic Building Adviser... it's hard to keep up with job name changes at the LDNPA ;-)
+It is always worth a call to the Conservation Officer (now called Historic Building Adviser I think?)

 Once